joestanley3/joestanley3.github.io/content/page/readme.md

 draft: false
 ---
 ---
-### About Me
+### Me, In Brief

 I'm based in Richmond VA, where I live with my partner and our cat, Nutmeg.
 I enjoy waffles, wordplay, and worker's rights.
 When I'm not exchanging labor for capital as a product manager, I play and design games, notably tabletop roleplaying games (TTPRGs).
-Otherwise, my time typically goes toward reading, finding joy in small acts of resistance to encroaching fascism, and avoiding exercise.
+Otherwise, my time typically goes toward reading, small acts of resistance to encroaching fascism, and avoiding exercise.

-### My Product Philosophy
+### Career TL;DR:

 >You don't become a good ~~Communist~~ *Product Manager* by going to meetings or memorizing the [Manifesto](http://agilemanifesto.org).
 You do it on the streets.
 You do it with your fists.
 The rest is bullshit and you know it.

 *[Gregor Anghel](https://en.wikipedia.org/wiki/Comrade_Detective)*

+---

-### What I Do
+### Career

 The theme of my professional life has been:
 1. working at the intersection of people and technology,